 Retirees with a VA disability rating lower than 50%, however, are still not eligible for concurrent receipt.
 Until CRDP is extended below the 50% threshold, these retirees are still required to waive a corresponding portion of their retired pay in order to receive VA disability pay.

 The military divorce lawyers at Livesay & Myers, P.C., have extensive experience with the unique issues that arise in military divorce cases, including the division of military retired pay, VA disability pay, and CRDP.
-We represent servicemembers and spouses in Fredericksburg, Spotsylvania, Stafford, Manassas, Woodbridge, Prince William County, Alexandria, Arlington, Fairfax, and throughout Northern Virginia.
+We represent servicemembers and spouses in Fairfax, Manassas, Prince William, Loudoun County, Alexandria, Arlington, Fredericksburg, Stafford and all across Northern Virginia.
 Contact us to schedule a consultation today.